kytoonlabs/composer-cleanup/README.md

 ## License

-This package is open-sourced software licensed under the [MIT license](LICENSE).
+This package is open-sourced software licensed under the [Apache 2.0 license](LICENSE).

 ## Disclaimer